-Lubaina has positioned Lewis’s sculpture so that Longfellow seems to be looking directly at a ‘Ship’ bowl, from National Museums Liverpool’s Decorative Arts collection.
-A group of enslaved people are depicted on its side.
+For the display Lubaina positioned Lewis’s sculpture so that Longfellow seemed to be looking directly at a ‘Ship’ bowl, from National Museums Liverpool’s Decorative Arts collection.
+A group of enslaved people are depicted on the side of the bowl.
 This intervention introduces themes running through Lubaina’s exhibition, including the ways in which the transatlantic slave trade has been disguised and glamourised and its legacy of institutional racism.

 Scenes from the Life of Toussaint L'Ouverture: 5 (installation shot), 1987, Lubaina Himid. © the artist

-This exhibition promotes the importance of close relationships, and not just between women.
-There’s work about family and friends by women artists of colour, whom Lubaina has long championed, including Claudette Johnson and Veronica Ryan.
-There’s also work by Prunella Clough, who used to visit industrial sites to draw with writer John Berger.
+This exhibition promoted the importance of close relationships, and not just between women.
+There was work about family and friends by women artists of colour, whom Lubaina has long championed, including Claudette Johnson and Veronica Ryan.
+There was also work by Prunella Clough, who used to visit industrial sites to draw with writer John Berger.
 Friendships with men and women were incredibly important to artist Frances Hodgkins, who struggled to gain recognition as a serious artist because she was a woman.

 Trilogy (Part Two) Woman in Black, 1982-1986, Claudette Johnson. © the artist

-This display is about seeing value in our everyday domestic lives and relationships.
-It suggests that to make such meticulous observations is uniquely tied to the experience of being a woman.
-Lubaina Himid gently challenges the dominance of the still all-too pervasive idea of the artist as a white male genius, working in isolation.
-Making art, this display suggests, is a feminist issue.
+This display was about seeing value in our everyday domestic lives and relationships.
+It suggested that to make such meticulous observations is uniquely tied to the experience of being a woman.
+Lubaina Himid gently challenged the dominance of the still all-too pervasive idea of the artist as a white male genius, working in isolation.
+Making art, this display suggested, is a feminist issue.